Man Utd 0-3 Liverpool: Erik ten Hag will be given until Christmas to turn his team's form around, says Gary Neville

-Man Utd have lost two of their first three Premier League matches; United visit Southampton after the international break on September 14
+Man Utd have lost two of their first three Premier League matches; United visit Southampton after the international break on September 14; Roy Keane said: "Same old problems.
+Leopards and spots.
+United are far too open."

 Gary Neville believes Erik ten Hag will stay as Manchester United manager until Christmas at least despite a "sobering" 3-0 defeat to Liverpool which added to the club's woes.